 Discover Asturias with ARTIEM

 At ARTIEM we want your exploration of Asturias to be unique.
 Discover Asturias with ARTIEM is an exclusive experience tailored to you.
 The package includes a two-night stay with a delicious breakfast with garden view, a hydrothermal experience that will restore your inner calm, and a number of activities that you will love.
 Before you arrive, we will get in touch to find out how you like to spend your time so we can hand-pick experiences for you.
+If you want to discover the natural paradise on your own, we tell you how to spend a weekend in Asturias.

 We invite you to come to our hotel to luxuriate in the 500m2 spa, indulge in treatments and rituals, sleep in comfortable guestrooms and - if you fancy doing some sport - enjoy the gym and outdoor pool.
 Make the very most of your time in Asturias with ARTIEM.